kwamea236/hsm/README.md

-# A Hostel Finder App
+# A Shop Management System